Do you want to disable automatic update email notifications in WordPress?

 Some of these updates are automatically installed, and you will receive an email notification that your site has been updated.

-Similarly, WordPress also allows you to enable automatic updates for WordPress plugins and themes too.
-This means you spend less time updating plugins and more time growing your business.
+Similarly, WordPress also allows you to enable automatic updates for WordPress plugins and themes.
+This means that you can spend less time updating plugins and more time growing your business.

-You can enable automatic updates for plugins that you trust by visiting the Plugins » All Plugins page.
+You can enable automatic updates for plugins that you trust by visiting the Plugins » All Plugins page in your WordPress admin dashboard.

 Simply click on the ‘Enable auto-updates’ link next to the plugin that you want to update itself.